Yes, that Harriet Tubman debit card is real, and no, she’s not supposed to be doing the Wakanda salute

 As debate began swirling a few years ago over the possibility of putting Tubman on the $20 bill, Parker came to Williams with an idea: Why not put her on a debit card too?

-It made sense, she said, because “the card is really an extension of our whole way in which we’ve been communicating to our community: black money matters and social justice is intertwined with building economic wealth.”
+It made sense, Williams said, because “the card is really an extension of our whole way in which we’ve been communicating to our community: Black money matters and social justice is intertwined with building economic wealth.”

 Once the possibility of Tubman on U.S. currency was blocked at the federal level, they decided to move ahead with her on a debit card.